Summary

 Explain

-120 Minute(s)
+25 Minute(s)

 The role of the inner circle of students is to answer the questions and have a discussion.
-Because only half the class will be in this circle, students may be more likely to participate—with fewer people in a speaking role, students generally are more willing to jump into the discussion.
+Because only half the class will be in this circle, students may be more likely to participate—with fewer people in a speaking role, students are generally more willing to jump into the discussion.

 The role of the outer circle of students is to quietly record observations of the speakers.
 The presence of this outer circle will help the speakers be more conscious of their participation.
 With peers observing and listening, students tend to put more effort into participating in a meaningful way.

-When students are ready to begin, ask the inner circle one of the questions that closely aligns with the text to get the conversation started.
+To begin, ask the inner circle one of the questions that closely aligns with the text to get the conversation started.
 This helps build students’ confidence for later when the tougher, more abstract questions are introduced.

-Provide 15–20 minutes for the discussion of each question per group.
 Once the first group in the inner circle has completed their discussion, instruct students to switch spots with those in the outer circle.
+Restart the 10-minute timer on slide 16.

 Once both groups have had a chance to participate as speakers in the inner circle, take some time as a class to reflect and evaluate.
-Have students complete 1) a general evaluation of the activity itself, and 2) a self-reflection on their performance throughout the activity.
-Below are some guiding questions to consider asking students:

 At any point, did the seminar revert to something other than a dialogue?
 If so, how did you handle this?